daschoe/quest/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-To get started, once you run the launcher, choose "Edit Questionnaire" to create our GUI.
+To get started, once you run the launcher, choose "Edit Questionnaire" to create your GUI.
-With "Run Questionnaire" you can execute yor questionnaires.
+With "Run Questionnaire" you can execute your questionnaires.

 _For more examples and explanation, please refer to the [Documentation](https://gitlab.uni-hannover.de/da.schoessow/quest/-/wikis/overview)_